SimplexCC/sell-docs/source/includes/reference/_get-quote-lq.md

 }
 ```

-> The end-user is asking how many BTC's they need to sell in order to receive EUR 1,000:
+> Example: the end-user is asking how many BTC's they need to sell in order to receive EUR 1,000:

 ```json
 {